Sustainability governance

 Every material topic is led by a member of senior management.
 These managers form the Sustainability Steering Group together with the Managing Directors of the production and assembly sites, and the Regional Heads from the Services Division.
 The Sustainability Steering Group is responsible for implementing the sustainability roadmap and defining the topic-specific management approach.

 Implementation is supported by designated experts in the field and key local individuals in the subsidiaries.
 They provide technical expertise and ensure on-site implementation.
-A designated sustainability manager leads and moderates the sustainability-related activities at Group level and, as a technical expert, supports all functions and subsidiaries with implementation of the roadmap.
+A designated sustainability manager leads and moderates the related activities at Group level and, as a technical expert, supports all functions and subsidiaries with implementation of the roadmap.

 A clear focus based on our materiality analysis